 While it’s important to remember that many teens go through a period of rebellion and may experiment with substance use, that doesn’t necessarily mean that they will become drug users or addicts in the future.
-However, drug and alcohol use in a teen’s formative years can also be detrimental to their health and wellbeing, now and in the future.
+However, teen addiction is not normally recognized immediately, and drug and alcohol use in a teen’s formative years can also be detrimental to their health and wellbeing, now and in the future.

 Dangerous Behavior Starts Early

-Studies show that some youth may start sampling drugs, alcohol, and tobacco as early as 12 years old.
+Studies show that teen addiction can start as early as 12 years old – some of this youth may start sampling drugs, alcohol, and tobacco.
 These patterns are associated with increases in risky behaviors, such as dangerous driving, unsafe sex, truancy, mental health issues, and suicidal thoughts or tendencies.

 Signs of Substance Abuse

 Substance abuse problems can manifest in the form of mental, emotional, and physical changes.
-But how do you tell the difference between drug-related behavior and “normal” teenage acting out?
+But how do you tell the difference between addiction in teens and “normal” teenage acting out?